d-stephenson/d-stephenson.github.io/_posts/2021-05-07-journal-eleven-dat602.md

 <br>
 When commit or rollback is used to end a transaction, a new transaction can then be started.
 If <code>autocommit</code> is disabled on a session and the transaction does not end with <code>COMMIT</code>, <code>ROLLBACK</code> will be performed on the transaction.

-<code>COMMIT</code> makes the changes made in a transaction permanent and available to other sessions
+<code>COMMIT</code> makes the changes made in a transaction permanent and available to other sessions.
-<code>ROLLBACK</code> cancels any modifications made in a transaction
+<code>ROLLBACK</code> cancels any modifications made in a transaction.

 All of the locks that are set in a transaction are released when <code>COMMIT</code> or <code>ROLLBACK</code> are run at the end of the transaction.